-The Rural Support Service (RSS), governed by the Barossa Hills Fleurieu Local Health Network, is responsible for developing the Rural Health Workforce Strategy broad services plan and workforce plans, under the guidance of the Rural Health Workforce Strategy Steering Committee.
+The Rural Support Service (RSS), governed by the Barossa Hills Fleurieu LHN, is responsible for developing the Rural Health Workforce Strategy broad services plan and workforce plans, under the guidance of the Rural Health Workforce Strategy Steering Committee.
 The LHN is responsible for implementing the recommended strategies from the approved Rural Health Workforce Strategy Plans, which will contain strategies:

-- > To support recruitment retention and training of GP's, nurses and midwives, allied health, Aboriginal health workers, ambulance services and their volunteers. - To redesign workforce models as needed for future sustainability.
+- supporting recruitment retention and training of GP's, nurses and midwives, allied health, Aboriginal health workers, ambulance services and their volunteers. - redesigning workforce models as needed for future sustainability.